Why should we hire you over other teachers? What is your unique selling point?

 If you are prepared, this is your chance to showcase yourself verbally for the employers to have a better glimpse of what you can really do for them and the school community in general.
 It is also a way for them to gauge whether you can become an excellent asset to the school and whether your skills can bring great changes.

 Answering this question is also your chance to reinforce the image you are projecting to the interviewer.
 If you appear to be positively driven and passionate about becoming a part of the team, it will show your response.

 Below are some ideas to help you develop a strong answer to this interview question.

-• Among the best ways for you to be able to come up with an excellent answer is to create a short list of all your skills and career advantages.
+• Among the best ways for you to come up with an excellent answer is to create a shortlist of all your skills and career advantages.
 Create a short paragraph out of the list that puts you in a very positive and professional light.

 • Cite the similarities of the job description to your previous teaching experiences and tell them how well you performed your classroom duties in the past, as well as your related achievements.